I hate moving. This is something my bees and I have in common when it comes to relocating. Bees don’t take kindly at all when you move a beehive.

 How to Move a Beehive a Short Distance

-We’ve boiled down moving a beehive short distances into 6 easy to follow steps.
+We’ve boiled down moving a beehive short distances into 6 easy-to-follow to follow steps.
 Each step is outlined in greater detail below.

 Pre-step – Give the bees a new landmark